HTTPWorkshop/workshop2026/README.md

 We’re looking for people who can talk about things like:

-* Data and insights about how HTTP is implemented and used
+* Data, experience and insights about how HTTP is implemented and used
 * Problems in existing HTTP implementations and/or deployments
 * Ways to improve core aspects of HTTP such as performance, security, or reliability
 * Useful extensions to HTTP